JuliarGubolin/sql-learning/README.md

 Even though there are a lot of information, I am going to start by the command `ORDER BY`, because this one was the command I struggled to undertand.
 It's used to order a set in ascending or decending order (for this last one, you will need to use `DESC` after the column name).

 Using the database "Chinook" from SQLite website, I tried to create questions to answer myself.
 I am going to write it below, followed by my answer.
+(More questions in the file)

 1. Is *Purchased AAC media* more used in *Pop* or *Drama* genre?